 Take Engagement Photos

 Now is a great time to get comfortable in front of the camera, especially since most photographers include a session in your package.
-But don’t fret: your photographer is the expert here.
-They will help you with posing and expression.
+But don't fret: We have three tips for the camera shy.

 Start Looking at Invitations